 All of my recent publications are below (these are for personal use and downloading them may violate copyright law in your country).

-Davis, C. P., Joergensen, G., Boddy, P., Dowling, C., & Yee, E. (in revision).
+Davis, C. P., Joergensen, G. H., Boddy, P., Dowling, C., & Yee, E. (2019; preprint).
 Making it harder to ‘see’ meaning: The more you see something, the more its conceptual representation is shaped by visual experience.

-Davis, C. P., Altmann, G. T. M., & Yee, E. (in revision).
+Davis, C. P., Altmann, G. T. M., & Yee, E. (2019; preprint).
 Situational systematicity: A role for schema in understanding the differences between abstract and concrete concepts.

 Davis, C. P., Paz-Alonso P. M., Altmann, G. T. M., & Yee, E. (2019).
 Abstract concepts and the suppression of arbitrary episodic context.
 In A.K.
 Goel, C.M.
 Seifert, & C. Freksa (Eds.), Proceedings of the 41st Annual Conference of the Cognitive Science Society (pp. 1592–1598).
 Montreal, QB: Cognitive Science Society.